Doyle Rice, USA TODAY

 The weather service was forecasting "thundersnow" in Milwaukee and the surrounding areas, where snow could fall at the rate of 2-3 inches an hour.

-Wisconsin Gov. Scott Walker issued an executive order declaring a state of emergency, which put the state emergency government, National Guard, State Patrol and other agencies on high alert.
+Gov. Scott Walker on Wednesday issued an executive order declaring a state of emergency, which put the state Emergency Government, National Guard, State patrol and other agencies at high alert.

-In Utah, Washington County sheriff's detective Nate Abbott says the woman and a man were driving when their car got stuck in rural Washington County on Tuesday night during the storm that hit the Rocky Mountain region.
+In Utah, Washington County Sheriff's detective Nate Abbott says the woman and a man were driving when their car got stuck in rural Washington County Tuesday night during the storm that hit the Rocky Mountain region.

-He says the pair started walking for help, but the woman couldn't go any farther and sought shelter while the man continued on.
-Search-and-rescue teams later found her body.
+He says the pair started walking for help, but the woman couldn't go any further and sought shelter while the man continued on.
+Search and rescue teams later found her body.

 Although the Plains and Midwest could do without the travel headaches, precipitation should be welcome.

-More than 93% of the high Plains region and 54% of the Midwest are enduring drought conditions, according to Thursday's U.S. Drought Monitor, a federal website that tracks drought.
+More than 93% of the high Plains region and 54% of the Midwest are enduring drought conditions, according to the most recent U.S. Drought Monitor, a federal website that tracks drought.

-Contributing: Ben Mutzabaugh, USA TODAY; Michael Winter, USA TODAY; the Associated Press; The Des Moines Register
+Contributing: Ben Mutzabaugh, USA TODAY; the Associated Press; The Des Moines Register